stormy-ua/dog-breeds-classification/README.md

 ### Analyze

 1. Produce CSV file with predicted vs actual breed.
 This could be used to analyze precision on the training data e.g. plot a confusion matrix (see [Confusion.ipynb](Confusion.ipynb)).
-Result CSV file goes to `metrics/training_confusion.csv`
+Result CSV file goes to `metrics/training_confusion.csv`: `python -m src.analysis.training_perf_analysis`

 ### Infer